 The department emphasizes socially responsible design for social good.
 This mission is enthusiastically supported by the faculty and the students.

-The primary focus of our faculty is teaching – personal instruction that makes meaningful life-long connection with students - and has a powerful professional impact.
-Instructors bring a diverse blend of advanced architectural education, theoretical inquiry, practical experience, and professional credentials into the studio, making them uniquely qualified to mentor students in design, thinking, development, and production.
+The primary focus of our faculty is teaching – personal instruction that makes meaningful life-long connection with students – that has a powerful professional impact.
+Instructors bring a diverse blend of advanced architectural education, theoretical inquiry, practical experience, and professional credentials into the studio, making our faculty uniquely qualified to mentor students in design thinking, development, and production.

 FEATURES & FACILITIES

-Most rooms and all design studios are accessible to students 24 hours a day by swipe card for student convenience.
-Each design studio is laptop ready (either hard-wired or with access to the campus wireless network), and has work stations equipped with a desk lamp, rolling storage cart and a cutting surface.
-Studios also have networked HP LaserJet printers, desktop scanners, white marker boards, floor-to-ceiling, wall-mounted fabric pin-up/display panels, flat file storage, and ceiling-mounted Sharp digital projectors.
-Students also have access to the department’s laser cutter room and architecture library in addition to the plotter room; digital fabrication lab; soils, concrete, and material testing lab; and energy systems and HVAC&R labs, which are maintained by other departments in the school.
+networked printers, desktop scanners, white marker boards, floor-to-ceiling wallmounted pin-up/display panels, flat file storage, model storage, and high-resolution digital projectors.
+Students also have access to the department’s MakerSpace, digital fabrication lab, Center for Architecture and Remote Sensing, interior design product library, computer lab, and architecture library, in addition to the plotter room; HOPR, soils, concrete, and material testing lab; and energy systems and HVAC&R labs, which are maintained by other departments within the school.

-Please note: All entering students in both the architecture and interior design programs are required to purchase a laptop computer.
-The laptop enables students to have access to program-specific software via the wireless network on campus.
+Please note: All students in both the architecture and interior design programs are required to

 purchase a computer before the beginning of the second year in addition to other equipment.